AbdelrahmanElsaidElsawy/beamng-ros2-integration/README.md

   colcon build # or colcon build --symlink-install
   ```

-1. A node connecting ROS2 to the simulation can be started using the `ros2 run` command:
+1. A node connecting ROS 2 to the simulation can be started using the `ros2 run` command:

   ```bash
   ros2 run beamng_ros2 beamng_bridge